 This penknife has many tools that could prove useful on a DofE expedition but also features the rounded blade tip for additional safety.

-It’s not much more expensive than the My First Victorinox and you do get more tools though you do use the little saw.
+It’s not much more expensive than the My First Victorinox and you get more tools, though it doesn’t have the little saw.

 Where’s the Wenger Scout Junior Pen Knife?